 Figure 3.
-Time series of the mean hot days number (TG90p index ) and its linear trends during the summer season over in the focus domain and its linear trends during 1976-2005 with respect to the reference period 1961-1990, in the TSMP simulations and the CORDEX ensemble of EURO-CORDEX elimate change scenario RCM control runs.
-Averaging of TG90p is performed over the total number of land grid points in the focus domain every sumer.
-The solid and dashed red lines show the TG90p mean TG90p and its linear trend from the TSMP simulations, as well as its linear trend.
-The black and grey lines represent the TG90p mean TG90p index from the CORDEX ensemble and the different green lines are their linear trends respectively.
-The TG90p index averaged over the multi-model RCM-CORDEX ensemble (excluding TSMP) is shown with the solid blue line, and its linear trend is shown with the dashed blue line.
+Time series of the mean hot days number (TG90p index) during the summer season over the focus domain and its linear trends during 1976-2005 with respect to the reference period 1961-1990, in the ensemble of EURO-CORDEX climate change scenario RCM control runs.
+Averaging of TG90p is performed over the total number of land grid points in the focus domain.
+The solid and dashed red lines show the TG90p mean from the TSMP simulations, as well as its linear trend.
+The black and grey lines represent the TG90p mean from the CORDEX ensemble and the different green lines are their linear trends respectively.
+The TG90p averaged over the multi-model RCM CORDEX ensemble (excluding TSMP) is shown with the solid blue line and its linear trend is shown with the dashed blue line.